puftare/js-learning-material/README.md

 The repository includes various algorithm and data structure implementations such as linked lists, stacks, queues, sorting algorithms, search algorithms, and more.
 Each section contains detailed explanations and code examples, making it easy to understand and apply the concepts covered.

+Or as Ada Lovelace would say:
+`
+"Within this GitHub repository lies a compilation of JavaScript applications, algorithms, and data structures meticulously curated to enrich the prowess of aspiring computer scientists.
+Irrespective of your status as an intrepid novice or a seasoned developer, this compendium offers a comprehensive roadmap to augment your JavaScript programming acumen.

+Encompassed within this repository are an array of algorithmic masterpieces and data structure implementations, including but not limited to linked lists, stacks, queues, sorting algorithms, search algorithms, and beyond.
+Each segment is accompanied by lucid expositions and illustrative code snippets, ensuring the unfettered comprehension and facile application of the encompassed concepts."
+`

 ## Work in Progress..

 <details>